NiallAins/StyleGuy/README.md

 # About
-StyleGuy is an application for creating live style guides which automatically push changes made to the guide straight to your applicaion or website.
+StyleGuy is an application for creating live style guides which automatically push changes made to the guide straight to your application or website.